ABOUT THE FOURS

 OUR STUDIO

-At THE FOURS, we teach a cycle of movement formats designed to build resilience, strength, and presence—beginning in the body and extending into everyday life.
+At THE FOURS, we teach an intentional cycle of movement formats designed to cultivate strength, resilience, and embodied presence—beginning in the body and extending into everyday life.

 OUR PHILOSOPHY